Azure/Azure-Proactive-Resiliency-Library-v2/README.md

 This library is built with the intention of being a staging area for guidance and recommendations that can be used by customers, partners and the field in Well-Architected Framework reliability engagements/assessments; with the intent of the guidance and recommendations being promoted, once tested and validated with customers and partners, into the official [Well-Architected Framework documentation](https://aka.ms/waf).

-The library also contains supporting [Azure Resource Graph (ARG)](https://learn.microsoft.com/azure/governance/resource-graph/overview) queries, and sometimes [Azure PowerShell](https://learn.microsoft.com/powershell/azure/what-is-azure-powershell) or [Azure CLI](https://learn.microsoft.com/cli/azure/what-is-azure-cli) scripts, that can help customers, partners and the field identify resources that may or may not be compliant with the guidance and recommendations.
+The library also contains supporting [Azure Resource Graph (ARG)](https://learn.microsoft.com/azure/governance/resource-graph/overview) queries that can help customers, partners and the field identify resources that may or may not be compliant with the guidance and recommendations.
 The intent for these queries, in the long-term, is to make them part of the [Azure Advisor](https://learn.microsoft.com/azure/advisor/advisor-overview) service.

 ## Contributing